 We’ve all heard the hogwash that social media activity doesn’t improve SEO rankings.
 We also understand that Google itself contributed to this potential misconception.
 Back in 2014, Matt Cutts—then a Google executive—clarified Google’s position about social media activity, saying that it does not influence SEO rankings.

-Since then, digital marketers near and far have treated his comments as the gospel of the relation between SEO and social media.
+Since then, digital marketers near and far have treated his comments as the gospel of the impact of social media on SEO.
 Whether in digital marketing trade publications or forums, Cutts’ sentiment/clarification has served as the go-to source for clarity.

 But did he tell the truth?
 Or did we fail to interpret him correctly?

 First, watch and listen to what Cutt’s says in the now-infamous video, “Are pages from social media sites ranked differently?”.

 Yet discord remains because other evidence counters Cutts’ denial that social media activity has an impact on SEO.
 In 2018, a Hootsuite experiment determined that successful social media campaigns encourage higher search result rankings.
 The experiment displayed a solid trendline favoring increased SEO rankings on social media posts with higher social engagement.
 Even now, in 2020, the number of social media platforms is higher than ever.

 The confusion over the SEO and social media relationship stymies SEO optimizers.
 The fact is, social media labor is hardly a trivial endeavor.
 It’s work (and lots of it).
 It’s another wing of your digital marketing business that requires energy, focus, and possibly financing.